Nikolai Krogius: Later years

 Krogius scaled back his tournament play by the mid-1970s, playing only in occasional lower-level events.
 He began important contributions as a chess author, eventually writing or co-writing five chess books.
 He moved into chess administration as well.
 He was the captain of the USSR team for the USSR vs. Rest of the World match at London 1984.
 He served as President of the USSR Chess Federation, and was the head of delegation for Anatoly Karpov's team for the 1990 title match against Garry Kasparov at New York City and Lyon, where Kasparov won narrowly.

 Krogius returned to high-class tournament play at the Senior level in the 1990s.
 In the 1991 World Senior Championship at Bad Woerishofen, he scored 8/11 to tie for 3rd–6th places.
 He tied for the title at the World Senior Championship at Bad Wildbad 1993, with 8.5/11, along with Lein, Taimanov, Bukhuti Gurgenidze, and Boris Arkhangelsky.
 Krogius stayed fairly active in tournament play until 1998, mostly at the Senior level.

-There is a file of 741 of his games at mychess.com; chessbase.com has 692 of his games, while chessgames.com has 248 of his games.
-Many of these games would be duplicated between sites.